retkowsky/Azure-OpenAI-demos/README.md

 <a href="https://github.com/retkowsky/Azure-OpenAI-demos/tree/main/Utilities">Go to demo folder</a>

 <b>- Analyse audio meeting notes with Azure OpenAI and Azure Speech Services:<br></b>
-How to analyse an audio recording meeting notes with Azure OpenAI and Azure Speech services for Speech to Text and Text to Speech<br>
+How to analyze an audio recording meeting notes with Azure OpenAI and Azure Speech services for Speech to Text and Text to Speech<br>
 <a href="https://github.com/retkowsky/Azure-OpenAI-demos/tree/main/Analyse%20audio%20meeting%20notes%20with%20Azure%20Open%20AI%20and%20Azure%20Speech%20Services">Go to demo folder</a>

-## Usecases
+## Use cases
 - Movies recommendation system using Azure OpenAI and Azure Cognitive Search:<br>

 <img src="https://github.com/retkowsky/images/blob/master/movies_search.png?raw=true">